MPI-Dortmund/cryolo/source/tutorials/text_modules/data_prep_filter_pick_filament.rst

 Here is how to pick filaments:

-* Place a filament box: Click with :kbd:`LMB` + Hold at the start of the filament.
-Then drag the mouse to the position where the filament box should end and release the :kbd:`LMB`.
+* Place a filament box: Click with :kbd:`LMB` at the start of the filament and then drag the mouse to the position where the filament box should end and release the :kbd:`LMB`
 * Remove filament box: Hold :kbd:`Control` pressed and click with the :kbd:`LMB` inside the box you want to remove.

 You can change the box width in the main window, by changing the number in the text field :guilabel:`Box size`.
 Press :guilabel:`Set` to apply it to all picked filaments.
 For training crYOLO, you should the use a box width ~2x bigger than